Stochastic Loop Corrections to Belief Propagation for Tensor Network Contraction: Discussion

 When $\xi \ll L$ (high temperature, disordered phase), correlations are local and winding loops are suppressed by their extensive edge count.
-A winding loop requires $\mathcal{O}(L)$ edges, each contributing a factor $u = \tanh(\beta J) < 1$.
-At the critical point where $\xi \sim L$, scale-invariant fluctuations allow winding loops to contribute significantly.
-It is similar to how winding number statistics in path-integral Monte Carlo probe superfluid order~\cite{pollock1987path}.
-When $\xi \gg L$ (low temperature, ordered phase), the winding loops correspond to system-spanning domain walls.
-This physics explains why criticality is computationally challenging.
-The dominant loop corrections are non-local (winding), precisely the correlations that local methods like BP cannot capture.
+At the critical point where $\xi \sim L$, scale-invariant fluctuations allow winding loops to contribute significantly~\cite{pollock1987path}.
+When $\xi \gg L$ (low temperature, ordered phase), the dominant loop corrections are non-local (winding), precisely the correlations that local methods like BP cannot capture.
 Our MCMC approach naturally samples these configurations, providing corrections that become important near $\beta_c$.

-The current implementation has two limitations that suggest directions for future work.
+The current implementation has three limitations that suggest directions for future work.
 First, sampling efficiency degrades for large systems at low temperatures, where mean loop sizes grow and single-plaquette moves become insufficient.
-We have implemented multi-plaquette moves and parallel tempering as partial solutions, but more sophisticated algorithms such as worm updates~\cite{prokofev2001worm}, cluster moves~\cite{wolff1989collective}, or non-equilibrium methods~\cite{jarzynski1997nonequilibrium} may be needed for very large systems.
-Second, frustrated antiferromagnets introduce a sign problem in the edge basis.
-The transformation of the gauge to the spin basis could resolve this.
+We have implemented multi-plaquette moves and parallel tempering as partial solutions, but more sophisticated algorithms such as worm updates~\cite{prokofev2001worm} or cluster moves~\cite{wolff1989collective} may be needed for very large systems.
+Second, systems like frustrated antiferromagnets will introduce a sign problem in the edge basis.
 Third, while our formulation assumes symmetric edge potentials, the BPLMC framework can be extended to asymmetric potentials and multi-state variables through generalized loop expansions.

-BPLMC offers a paradigm for tensor network contraction, using the Bethe approximation as a reference and stochastically sampling corrections.
-While we demonstrate BPLMC on the Ising model, the method applies to any tensor network that can be mapped to a pairwise MRF with symmetric potentials, including partition functions of vertex models, quantum circuit amplitudes with real positive weights, and probabilistic graphical models arising in machine learning.
-This perspective connects to importance sampling in Monte Carlo~\cite{hammersley1964monte}, path-integral Monte Carlo~\cite{pollock1987path}, and diagrammatic Monte Carlo in many-body physics~\cite{prokofev1998polaron,vanhoucke2010diag,gull2011ctqmc}.
+More broadly, BPLMC offers a general paradigm for tensor network contraction.
+One can use BP as a tractable reference and stochastically sample loop corrections to systematically recover the exact result.
+Although we have demonstrated the method on the 2D Ising model as a benchmark, the framework can be extended to arbitrary tensor networks that represent 2D and 3D quantum lattice models as well as ab initio molecular systems.